tolomaus/brpm_content_framework/README.md

 ## Getting started

 ### Installation
+By default the automation scripts will be executed by the jruby interpreter that is included with the BRPM install.
+See the end of this section if you want to use a custom ruby interpreter instead.

 #### environment variables
-First of all, make sure that the necessary environment variables are set on the BRPM instance, e.g. for a default BRPM installation:
+First of all, make sure that the necessary environment variables are set, e.g. for a default BRPM installation:
 ```shell
 export BRPM_HOME=/opt/bmc/RLM
 export JAVA_HOME="$BRPM_HOME/lib/jre"